 Project overview:

-1. Region: 3 municipalities (Danli, Teupasenti, and El Paraiso) in El Paraiso Department, Republic of Honduras
+1. Region: 4 municipalities (Danli, Teupasenti, El Paraiso, and Trojes) in El Paraiso Department, Republic of Honduras

-2. Activity summary: 1) Acquire and improve the knowledge and skills of healthcare professionals and volunteers while donating the necessary screening materials and equipment in order to provide breast and cervical cancer screening services to residents at local public primary healthcare facilities.
-2) Educate residents on the importance of breast and cervical cancer screening and ensure early detection of cancer through screening campaigns.
+2. Activity summary: 1) Support acquisition of knowledge and improvement of skills of by healthcare professionals and volunteers, and donate necessary materials and equipment for breast and cervical cancer screening services to local public primary healthcare facilities serving local residents.
+2) Raise awareness among residents on the importance of regular breast and cervical cancer screenings and facilitate early cancer detection through the screening campaign.

 4. Collaborative partner: AMDA Multisectoral and Integrated Development Services*1